Our inclusivity statement

 Racism and Diversity

-We are committed to actively and on-goingly doing what it takes to not be silent and/or complicit in systemic racism and unconscious bias.
-We are aware of the white privilege we hold as facilitators and that we still have unconscious bias and ignorance in this issues.
-We are also aware that the spiritual community and personal development world is by and large dominated by white privilege.
-We are committed to changing this and we recognise that change cannot happen if only part of the whole is represented and voiced in the circles we hold.
+I am committed to actively and on-goingly doing what it takes to not be silent and/or complicit in systemic racism and unconscious bias.
+I am aware of the white privilege I hold as a facilitator and that I still have unconscious bias and ignorance in this issues.
+I am also aware that the spiritual community and personal development world is by and large dominated by white privilege and I am committed to changing this and I recognise that change cannot happen if only part of the whole is represented and voiced in the circles I hold.

-We also recognise that Black indigenous people of colour (BIPOC) may not have the financial resources that white privilege gives and we would not want any BIPOC to be prevented from attending our workshops if that was a factor.
-Please get in touch if this is the case for you so we can find a way to make our work accessible to you.
+I also recognise that Black or indigenous people of colour (BOIPOC) may not have the financial resources that white privilege gives and I would not want any BOIPOC to be prevented from attending my workshops if that was a factor.
+Please get in touch if this is the case for you so we can find a way to make my work more accessible to you.

-We are aware that we can always do more and that it’s a lifetime work, not just a current fashion.
-Things we are doing on an ongoing basis….
+I am aware that I can always do more and that it’s a lifetime work, not just a current fashion.
+Things I am doing on an ongoing basis….

-~ Continually educating ourselves and staying aware of the issue
+~ Continually educating myself and staying aware of the issue

-~ Offering a financial support when we can for BIPOC to attend events we run.
+~ Offering a financial support when we can for BOIPOC to attend events we run.

-~ Aiming to make our circles and workshops more diverse.
+~ Aiming to make my circles and workshops more diverse.

-~ Developing long-term infrastructure to ensure we’re an anti-racist organisation.
+~ Developing long-term infrastructure to ensure I’m an anti-racist organisation.

 ~ Working with Me and White Supremacy workbook by Layla Saad